How to Create a Multilingual Vcard for Global Networking

 3. Add social links, a profile photo, and your brand colours.

-Save this is your main version.
+Save this as your main version.

 4. Add Language Versions